LanKit/DatatablesBundle/Resources/doc/index.md

 ## Search Result Response Types

-By default, when you execute the `getSearchResults` method, a Symfony `Resoponse` object will be returned.
+By default, when you execute the `getSearchResults` method, a Symfony `Response` object will be returned.
-If you need a different format for the respose, you could also specify the result type manually using the constants `Datatable::RESULT_ARRAY` and `Datatable::RESULT_JSON`:
+If you need a different format for the response, you can specify the result type manually using the constants `Datatable::RESULT_ARRAY` and `Datatable::RESULT_JSON`:

 ``` php